34 Tantalizing German foods – what to eat in Germany

 Hassenpfeffer – Rabbit Stew

 Does anybody remember Laverne and Shirley and this “schlimazel!
 Hasenpfeffer Incorporated!”?
 It was the beginning of the show chanted by Penny Marshall and Cindy Williams, which marked the start of the star’s long-running ABC sitcom.
 This line is actually a Yiddish-American hopscotch chant.
-In Germany, Hassenpfeffer is actually rabbit stew.
+In Germany, Hasenpfeffer is actually rabbit stew.

 The German rabbit dish called “hasenpfeffer” is made by marinating the rabbit in a highly spiced (not spicy) and vinegary concoction for 2 or 3 days, and then slow-cooking the rabbit in the same liquid after.